MSUSAzureAccelerators/Overdose-Prevention-Accelerator/README.md

 1. Upload data to the function app:
   To upload the data used for the solution, follow these steps:

-    1. Open the Data Lake (called `ooadatastore` in this deployment package)
+    1. Open the Data Lake (look in the resource group you used during the previous step for a resource with the name 'ooads<uniqueString>')
     1. Click the tab on the left column menu called Storage browser
     1. Click on the Blob containers square
     1. Click Add container, type in a name, and click Create